What is a zero-emission zone?

 Which company vehicles are allowed in a zero-emission zone?

-Whether you can enter a zero-emission zone depends on the emission class of your company car.
-Business vehicles with an emission class lower than Euro 5 will not be allowed once the ZEZ is launched.
+Whether you can enter a zero-emission zone depends on the emission class (in Dutch) of your company car.
+From 2025, all new vans and trucks in the ZE zone must be emission-free.
+Vans with an emission class lower than Euro 5 will not be allowed to enter the ZE zone from 1 January 2025.

-There is a transitional scheme for some types of company cars.
+There is a transitional period (in Dutch) for some types of company cars.
 This allows you to enter a zero-emission zone until a certain date.
-This applies to:
+The following applies:

 Switch to a zero-emission company vehicle

 Is your company vehicle due for replacement?
 Consider switching to a van or truck powered by electricity or hydrogen.
 Then you can be sure that your company car will be allowed to enter a zero-emission zone.
-Take into account that sometimes delivery times can be very long.
+Take into account that sometimes delivery times fo new cars can be very long.

 Apply for a subsidy